A History of the Azores

 From here I can almost see to Monchique, off Flores,

-o extremo mais ocidental da Europa, the Westernmost
+o extremo mais ocidental da Europa, the westernmost

 edge of Europe.
 But we’re at the latitude of horses,